 February 26, 2021

-The other thing you want to do is keep your content fresh and focused.
 People are looking for data.
-They’re smart healthcare consumers, people are taking charge of their care and really being smart consumers.
-So you want to make sure that you’re giving patients and potential patients exactly what they want.
-Content needs to be timely, remain fresh and focused, not only on what they want to know, but also almost more importantly, what you want them to know about your organization.
-And I think today, we have to prioritize promoting your key services, ones that will be profitable and have a big impact on your bottom line.
+They’re smart healthcare consumers, and people are taking charge of their care.
+Make sure you’re giving patients and potential patients exactly what they want.
+Your content needs to be timely, fresh and focused, not only on what they want to know, but on what you want them to know about your organization as well.
+Practicing effective healthcare marketing after COVID-19 means prioritizing promotion of your key services, ones that will be profitable and have a big impact on your bottom line.
 Don’t try to promote every service you have to everyone.
 Remain focused, and serve up the right content, at the right time.
 (Read this blog post for more information about serving the right content at each stage of your marketing efforts.)

-I think the third thing that you have to make sure you do is, we’re making up for lost time in the healthcare industry, volumes have been down, patients have not been coming in as they were in the past.
-We can’t just rely on getting our returning patients back.
-We also have to ramp up efforts to capture nuance.
-So you need to use your content to capture leads, learn about your perspective patients and begin building a relationship with them.
-Healthcare especially, is a relationship-driven business, people are going to go to providers they trust and they use word of mouth as a good thing, but they also are looking for that information coming from you as their trusted provider.
-So they also need to hear it, not once, not twice, but many times from you before they will entrust their care to you.
+We’re making up for lost time in the healthcare industry.
+Volumes are down, patients aren’t coming in as they were in the past.
+Organizations can’t just rely on getting returning patients back.
+You also have to ramp up efforts to capture nuance.
+Use your content to capture leads, learn about your perspective patients and begin building a relationship with them.
+Healthcare especially, is a relationship-driven business.
+People are going to go to providers they trust.
+They often turn to word of mouth when deciding on a new healthcare provider, but they also are looking for valuable information from you as a trusted provider.
+They need to hear it, not once, not twice, but many times from you before they will entrust their care to you.
 It has to be an effective and repetitive message that is consistent and says how you’re going to care for them and what you can do for them that others can’t.

-Some of you might be like, “How do I capture leads?
+Some of you might be asking, “How do I capture leads?
 What’s the best way to do that?”
-Some of the most common ways that healthcare organizations have successfully captured leads for those patients that they can start building relationship with are offering downloadable content that’s valuable for them.
-Maybe you do an online assessment about their healthcare needs or priorities.
+Some of the most common ways that healthcare organizations have successfully captured leads are offering downloadable content that’s valuable for them.
+Consider offering an online assessment about their healthcare needs or priorities.
 Follow up with respondents to see where your service lines match up with their needs, and proactively call to schedule these appointments.
-This will help drive business for you.
-Maybe you get them to sign up for ongoing information like a newsletter or you’re doing blog posts to get their attention.
-And lastly, what you can do, which was a lot more fun when we could do them in person, are educational events.
-But now, people have done successful virtual educational events to capture those names and really start building relationships with those potential patients.
+This will help drive business.
+Another option: allow patients to sign up for ongoing information like a newsletter or blog posts which grab their attention.
+And lastly, consider educational events.
+Even if you can’t do them in person, virtual educational events can help you successfully capture names and start building relationships with potential patients.